 Grammar school: A secondary school which requires pupils to pass the 11+ to go attend.
-Grand theories: The big structural theories of how society works as a system associated with macro-theories like functionalism and Marxism.
+Grand theories: The big structural theories of how society works as a system- macrotheories like functionalism and Marxism.

 Habitus: the cultural framework and set of ideas possessed by each social class, into which people are socialised and which influences their tastes in music, newspapers, films and so on.